The Physics of Fast Radio Bursts

 \subsubsection{General discussion}

 When a plasma carries an ordered magnetic field $\vec B$, the dispersion relation is much more complicated.
-Besides the plasma frequency $\omega_p$, another characteristic frequency, the electron gyration frequency $\omega_{\rm B}$ (also called Larmor frequency $\omega_{\rm L}$), is introduced.
+Besides the plasma frequency $\omega_p$, another characteristic frequency, the electron gyration frequency $\omega_{\rm B}$ (also called Larmor frequency $\omega_{\rm L}$), is introduced\footnote{The discussion in this subsection applies to the classical (non-quantum) plasma and wave regime. }.
 For non-relativistic motion, this frequency depends on $B$ and fundamental constants, i.e.

 If the FRB frequency is related to $\omega_B$, the required magnetic field strength is $B\simeq (360 \ {\rm G}) \ \nu_{\rm FRB,9}$.
 Note that $\Omega_e = - eB/m_e c$ is defined as negative to contrast with the positive ion gyration frequency